-- 1. Pursuant to COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020, the Annual General Meeting (the "Meeting") is being convened and will be held by electronic means.
-In view of the current COVID-19 situation and the Company's efforts to minimise physical interactions and the transmission risk to a minimum, the shareholders will not be able to attend the Meeting in person. - 2.
-A Member of the Company (including a Relevant Intermediary) entitled to vote at the Meeting must appoint Chairman of the Meeting to act as a proxy and direct the vote at the Meeting. - The duly executed instrument appointing Chairman of the Meeting as a proxy ("Proxy Form") must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road, #05-01 Singapore 068902, or email to gpe@mncsingapore.com by 2.00 p.m. on 24 April 2022. - 4.
-The Proxy Form must be under the hand of the appointor or of his attorney duly authorised in writing.
-Where the Proxy Form is executed by a corporation, it must be executed either under its common seal or under the hand of an officer or attorney duly authorised.
-Where the Proxy Form is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 5.
-An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investor") (as may be applicable) and wishes to appoint the Chairman of the Meeting as their proxy should approach their respective CPF/SRS Approved Nominees (CPF Agent Banks or SRS Operators) to submit their votes by 5.00 p.m. on 15 April 2022.
+- 1. A member of the Company (other than a Relevant Intermediary) entitled to attend and vote at the Annual General Meeting (the "AGM") is entitled to appoint not more than two (2) proxies to attend and vote in his/her stead.
+A proxy need not be a member of the Company. - 2.
+Where a member (other than a Relevant Intermediary) appoints two (2) proxies, he/she shall specify the proportion of his/her shareholding to be represented by each proxy in the instrument appointing the proxies. - 3.
+A Relevant Intermediary may appoint more than two (2) proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him/her (which number and class of shares shall be specified). - 4.
+A member of the Company which is a corporation is entitled to appoint its authorised representative or proxy to vote on its behalf.
+The appointment of proxy must be executed under seal or the hand of its duly authorised officer or attorney in writing. - 5.
+The instrument appointing a proxy or proxies must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road, #05-01 Singapore 068902 or email to gpe@mncsingapore.com by 1.30 p.m. on 25 April 2023. - 6.
+The instrument appointing a proxy or proxies must be under the hand of the appointor or of his/her attorney duly authorised in writing.
+Where the proxy form is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
+Where the proxy form is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 7.
+An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investors") (as may be applicable) may attend and cast his/her vote(s) at the AGM in person.
+CPF and SRS Investors who are unable to attend the AGM but would like to vote, may inform their CPF and/or SRS Approved Nominees to appoint the Chairman of the Meeting as proxy by 5.00 p.m. on 18 April 2023, in which case, the CPF and SRS Investors shall be precluded from attending the AGM.